vaibhavpal7549/CSS-MINI-PROJECT/README.md

-Here’s a sample **README** for your "CSS Mini Project" on GitHub:

----

 # CSS Mini Project

 Welcome to the **CSS Mini Project**!
 This project showcases essential CSS concepts and techniques used to design a responsive and visually appealing webpage.
 The goal of this mini project is to demonstrate the use of modern CSS features to style HTML elements and create an interactive user interface.